Skip to content

 Cons

-If you want fast connections, stable streams, and a VPN that’s always a step ahead of the network you’re on, ExpressVPN is the slickest option for the Steam Deck that you can get for $5 a month, and even try it out for 30 days free with a money-back guarantee.
+But you don’t actually need them in a VPN for Steam Deck.
+If you want fast connections, stable streams, and a VPN that’s always a step ahead of the network you’re on, ExpressVPN is the slickest Steam Deck VPN at $2.49 a month.
+You can even try it out for 30 days free with a money-back guarantee.

 Try ExpressVPN Now